top of page

-CSRD Omnibus Simplification in 2025: What Changes for Multinationals on Scope, Timing, and Materiality
+CSRD Omnibus Simplification: What Changes for Multinationals on Scope, Timing, and Materiality

-The European Commission’s February 2025 simplification package, followed by the European Parliament’s April vote to “stop the clock” on several deadlines, has reset the near-term playbook for Corporate Sustainability Reporting Directive (CSRD) programs.
-The combined effect: fewer companies in scope, delayed application dates, and a substantial reduction in datapoints once the amended European Sustainability Reporting Standards (ESRS) are finalized.
+The Omnibus I Directive (EU) 2026/470, adopted by the Council of the European Union on 24 February 2026 and published in the Official Journal on 26 February 2026, has settled the near-term playbook for Corporate Sustainability Reporting Directive (CSRD) programs.
+Combined with the "stop the clock" directive adopted in April 2025, the result is fewer companies in scope, delayed application dates, and a substantial reduction in datapoints once the Commission adopts the amended European Sustainability Reporting Standards (ESRS) by delegated act, due no later than 18 September 2026.

-While this sounds like relief, it’s not a reason to slow down.
-The smartest multinationals are treating this pause as a build season—using it to strengthen process design, evidence trails, and audit readiness.
+While this sounds like relief, it is not a reason to slow down.
+The smartest multinationals are treating this pause as a build season.
+They are using it to strengthen process design, evidence trails, and audit readiness.
 Those that treat simplification as a window to upgrade quality, rather than defer effort, will emerge stronger with investors, lenders, and customers.

-This means fewer small and mid-size entities will fall automatically in scope, but large multinationals must still consider complex group structures.
+This means fewer small and mid-size entities will fall in scope.
+However, large multinationals must still consider complex group structures.
 Holdings and mixed EU/non-EU footprints can create grey areas that need careful documentation.
+The Omnibus also exempts certain EU and non-EU financial holding companies from consolidated reporting.

-Key takeaway: Simplification may narrow the field, but for large groups, scoping is still an analytical exercise that requires alignment between sustainability, finance, and legal functions.
+Key takeaway: The field has narrowed substantially, but for large groups, scoping remains an analytical exercise that requires alignment between sustainability, finance, and legal functions.

 Timing Shifts